krosenberg01/usgs-nccasc-soil-moisture/README.md

 README.md = ReadMe file detailing the purpose and use of this repository.

+customfunctions.py = python script containing all the custom functions used in this project.

+imports.py = python script containing all the import data code for this project.
+To add further SCAN stations for analysis, this is the script that should be modified to show that prior to running the Jupyter Notebook tool.

 usgs-nccasc-soil-moisture = .ipynb Jupyter Notebook file containing code to download, import, and process SCAN soil moisture datasets.

 Soil-Moisture-Blog.html = Blog post for this project, outlining motivation, goals, methods, and findings.

+Presentation-Slides.pptx = Slides used in presentation to Earth Analytics class.